Ancava2000/Cybersecurity-Portfolio/README.md

 - Security analyst.
 - Security operations center (SOC) analyst.

+On the other hand, I will showcase the cybersecurity walkthroughs I've made while completing practical exercises in Offsec and TryHackMe.
+Some examples are:
+- Proving Grounds Play: Dawn Walkthrough.
+- Pickle Rick.
+- and more...

 ## Skills

 In each module I have learned a series of important skills for a job in cybersecurity: